minimaxir/aitextgen/README.md

 - Indicating who is maintaining/curating the AI-generated text.
 - Make a good-faith effort to remove overfit output from the generated text that matches the input text verbatim.

-It's fun to anthropomorphise the nameless "AI" as an absent genius, but part of the reason I made aitextgen (and all my previous text-generation projects) is to make the technology more accessible and accurately demonstrate both its promise, and its limitations. **Any AI text generation projects that are deliberately deceptive may be disavowed.**
+It's fun to anthropomorphise the nameless "AI" as an abstract genius, but part of the reason I made aitextgen (and all my previous text-generation projects) is to make the technology more accessible and accurately demonstrate both its promise, and its limitations. **Any AI text generation projects that are deliberately deceptive may be disavowed.**

 ## Maintainer/Creator